thomas1814/ntnu_cyborg_coordinator/README.md

 ## Controlling the robot

 Normally, the user would send robot control messages to `/RosAria/cmd_vel`.
-When using the cyborg_coordinator, messages are instead sent to `/cyborg_coordinator/my_user_identifier/RosAria/cmd_vel`.
-If the user has been given control over the robot as the result of a `requestControl` call, the `cyborg_coordinator` will route messages from the user specific topic to `/RosAria/cmd_vel`.
+When using the ntnu_cyborg_coordinator, messages are instead sent to `/ntnu_cyborg_coordinator/my_user_identifier/RosAria/cmd_vel`.
+If the user has been given control over the robot as the result of a `requestControl` call, the `ntnu_cyborg_coordinator` will route messages from the user specific topic to `/RosAria/cmd_vel`.

 ## Releasing control

 A user in control of the robot can release their control by calling the `ReleaseControl` service with the same `id` argument used when calling `RequestControl`:

 ```
-rosservice call /cyborg_coordinator/releaseControl my_user_identifier
+rosservice call /ntnu_cyborg_coordinator/releaseControl my_user_identifier
 ```